Semantics, languages and tools for layered attestation

 s(m(msp(appraise, client, bank), client, m(msp(attest, bank, sys), bank, mt)), m(msp(prove, client, id), client, mt))

-This says that we sequentially join the result of appraise
+This says that we sequentially join the result of appraise, which

 Our final outstanding concern deals with the format of the final